ignamartinoli/ignamartinoli.github.io/src/content/blog/One lang to rule them all.md

 '(define x 10)  ; data describing some code, but not executed
 ```

-You can inspect the data structure programmatically:
+You can inspect the data structure programmatically.

 ```racket
 (list? '(+ 1 2 3))        ; is this a list? -> #t